I tried out the new ability to manage .env files with 1Password Environments

 20251116222341

-Click the [Show Environment] button for the created app (environment).
+Click the [Show environment] button for the created app (environment).

 20251116222517

-3. Import .env File
+3. Importing the .env File

-Click the [Import .env File] button.
+Click the [Import .env file] button.

 20251116222552